Bauchibred/ethernaut-solutions/README.md

 MAIN LESSON FROM CHALLENGE:
 We should never use tx.origin for authorization in the functions of our contracts.
-For more info on why not to use tx.origin for authorization check this https://hackernoon.com/hacking-solidity-contracts-using-txorigin-for-authorization-are-vulnerable-to-phishing
+For more info on why not to use tx.origin for authorization check [this](https://hackernoon.com/hacking-solidity-contracts-using-txorigin-for-authorization-are-vulnerable-to-phishing) 🙏

 ## 5. Token